Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 In practical terms, the EV-MASS almost came with a power cable dangling out of its ass.
 Those suits were massively sophisticated warfare platforms, and like all high-performance equipment they worked best with some fine-tuning and oversight.
 The Operators mostly didn’t know just how closely their suits were watched while they were in the fire.

 Life support, vital signs, temperature regulation, noninvasive blood chemistry monitoring, power management, forcefield control, the helmet cam, the comms and intel package, armor integrity, the Heads-Up Display and more were all *mostly* handled automatically.
-Mostly...but with supervision.
+Mostly... but with supervision.

 So the technicians were far from idle when the HEAT were in action, and It made for tough watching.
 The helmet cams didn’t flinch at showing what the Lads did, and what the Lads did best was violence.